aiidateam/aiida-core/docs/source/database/index.rst

 SQLite backup
 -------------

+.. note:: perform the following operation after having set up AiiDA.
+Only then the ``~/.aiida`` folder (and the files within) will be created.

 Simply make sure your database folder (typically /home/USERNAME/.aiida/ containing the file ``aiida.db`` and the ``repository`` directory) is properly backed up by your backup software (under Ubuntu, Backup -> check the "Folders" tab).